maanh96/8weeksqlchallenge/Case Study #6 - Clique Bait/C. Campaigns Analysis.md

   <li>Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event</li>
   <li>Does clicking on an impression lead to higher purchase rates?</li>
   <li>What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
 What if we compare them with users who just an impression but do not click?</li>
-  <li>What metrics can you use to quantify the success or failure of each campaign compared to eachother?</li>
+  <li>What metrics can you use to quantify the success or failure of each campaign compared to each other?</li>
 </ul>

 ***